Blurred Lines: Stocks, Crypto & Sports Betting Converge

 Sports betting is one of the fastest-growing types of gambling since the Supreme Court ruling in 2018 that allowed states to legalize it on an individual basis.
 Sports betting has infiltrated numerous other industries such as social media, TV, radio and live events, but has now extended its reach even further with its introduction into certain trading platforms used for stocks and cryptocurrency.

 Crypto.com and Kalshi have launched their first ever sports event trading products that allows users to make “trades” based on their predictions of sporting events like the Super Bowl.
-These platforms are promoting that they offer sports betting trading products in all 50 states, not just the 38 states and District of Columbia that offer legalized, regulated sports betting.
-Whether or not this type of “investing” is truly legal is up for heated debate and will be examined here.
+These platforms are promoting that they offer sports betting trading products in all 50 states, not just the 39 states and District of Columbia that offer legalized, state-regulated sports betting.
+Whether or not this type of “investing” is legal is up for heated debate.

 Trading platforms enter into the sports betting world